christabor/MoAL/TASKS.md

 **THIS SHOULD ALL BE DONE IN PYTHON, EXCEPT FOR SPECIFIC LANGUAGE GOALS!
 Also: things that are math oriented, should still be done IN an actual language -- utilize tools like numpy, scipy to do different types of math.**

+Some examples are taken and recreated from other sites.
+To learn, you should still manually recreate each example, so you can get a better intuition and memorization of how it works and how to do it.

 **This should be considered a living document, that may grow in size as new details and fields of study are added**

 ## Strategy: "20 minutes a day"